wwwlicious/servicestack-eventstore/ReadMe.md

 ```

 ### Setting up a Connection to EventStore ###
-Add the following code to the `Configure` method in your `AppHost` class (this class is created automatically for you when you use one of the ServiceStack project templates).
-Additionally, you can take advantage of the ServiceStack `MetadataFeature` to provide a link to the EventStore admin UI by providing the HTTP address of the EventStore instance.
+Add the following code to the `Configure` method in your `AppHost` class (this class is created automatically when you use one of the ServiceStack project templates).
+Additionally, you can take advantage of the ServiceStack `MetadataFeature` to provide a link to the EventStore admin UI by providing the HTTP address of the EventStore instance:

 ```csharp
 public override void Configure(Container container)